Jerry Maguire: Plot

 Jerry Maguire is a slick 35-year-old sports agent working for Sports Management International (SMI).
-After criticism from an injured player's son triggers a life-altering epiphany, he writes a mission statement about perceived dishonesty in the sports management business and his desire to work with fewer clients to produce a better, more caring personal relationship with them.
-In turn, SMI management sends Bob Sugar, Jerry's protégé, to fire him.
-This spurs Jerry and Sugar to each call all of Jerry's clients to try to convince them not to hire the services of the other.
-Jerry speaks to Arizona Cardinals wide receiver Rod Tidwell, one of his clients who is disgruntled with his contract.
-He needs a $10 million contract for his family to live on.
-Jerry informs him if he gets injured for the season, he will get no money from the Cardinals.
-Rod tests Jerry's resolve through a very long telephone conversation, during which Bob Sugar persuades the rest of Jerry's clients to stick with SMI.
+After criticism from an injured player's son triggers an epiphany, he writes a mission statement about perceived dishonesty in business and his desire to work with fewer clients to produce a better, more caring personal relationship with them.

-Leaving the office, Jerry announces that he will start his own agency and asks if anyone will join him, to which only 26-year-old single mother Dorothy Boyd agrees.
-Frank "Cush" Cushman, a superstar quarterback prospect who expects to be the number one pick in the NFL Draft, initially also stays with Jerry after he makes a visit to the Cushman home.
-However, Sugar persuades Cushman and his father to sign with SMI over Jerry the night before the draft.
+In response, SMI management sends Bob Sugar, Jerry's protégé, to fire him.
+This spurs both men to race to call every one of Jerry's clients to retain them.
+Jerry speaks to Arizona Cardinals wide receiver Rod Tidwell, a smaller client who is disgruntled with his pay.
+Rod tests Jerry's resolve through a long tirade on his lack of contract extension.
+By the conclusion of the conversation, Jerry has retained Rod but lost his other clients to Bob.

-After an argument Jerry breaks up with his disgruntled fiancée Avery.
-He then turns to Dorothy, becoming closer to her young son, Ray, and starts a relationship with her.
-Dorothy contemplates moving to San Diego as she has a secure job offer there; however, she and Jerry get married.
-Jerry concentrates all his efforts on Rod, now his only client, who turns out to be very difficult to satisfy.
-Over the next several months, the two direct harsh criticism towards each other with Rod claiming that Jerry is not trying hard enough to get him a contract while Jerry claims that Rod is not proving himself worthy of the money for which he asks; one point of contention is that Rod is not very likable and comes across as aloof to the fans.
-Rod takes Jerry's advice to prove he is worthy of his contract.
-Rod is playing well and his team is winning.
-Jerry's marriage with Dorothy deteriorates and they separate.
+Leaving the office, Jerry loudly announces that he will start his own agency and asks if anyone will join him, to which only 26-year-old single mother Dorothy Boyd agrees.
+Frank "Cush" Cushman, a superstar quarterback prospect who is expected to be the number one pick in the NFL draft, initially says he will also stay with Jerry after he makes a personal visit to the Cushman home.
+Frank's father insists on a handshake deal based on his word instead of a signed contract, but Jerry eventually realizes that Frank and his father have secretly signed with Bob the night before the draft after seeing Jerry spend time introducing Rod to other football executives.